 (Delivered by: Darryl Vhugen, World Bank)

-He emphasized that particular attention should be paid to the engagement and needs of vulnerable groups among those displaced, especially those below the poverty line, the landless, elderly, women and children, people with disabilities, ethnic minorities, or other legislation. displaced persons who may not be protected through national land compensation
+His presentation dwelled on land acquisition, valuation, compensation and negotiation of fair contract for any land-based investment in agriculture under the FRILIA.
+He emphasized that particular attention should be paid to the engagement and needs of vulnerable groups among those displaced, especially those below the poverty line, the landless, elderly, women and children, people with disabilities, ethnic minorities, or other legislation. displaced persons who may not be protected through national land compensation.

-OUTGROWER MODEL FOR RESPONSIBLE AND INCLUSIVE LAND INTENSIVE AGRICULTURAL INVESTMENT
+4.8 OUTGROWER MODEL FOR RESPONSIBLE AND INCLUSIVE LAND INTENSIVE AGRICULTURAL INVESTMENT (Delivered by: Oladipupo Sofowora NGF FRILIA SME)

 He highlighted major out-grower models and strategies used in agricultural investments, particularly in land-intensive sectors, to promote responsible and inclusive practices.